-Vuetify supports language internationalization of its components.
-When installing Vuetify you can specify available locales and the currently active locale with the current option.
+Vuetify supports language Internationalization (i18n) of its components.
+When bootstrapping your application you can specify available locales and the currently active locale with the current option.
 The lang service also supports easy integration with vue-i18n.

 To set the available locales or the current locale, supply the